sallkhad/SeeSD/Afreecademy/Readme.md

 We are currently designing the MOOC platform and need help from more developpers.

-We will provide soon more information about how to help us write code and develop content.

 Coming soon.

+We are setting this up and will need more collaborators.

+If you are a developer and can help, email us SeeSDSenegal@gmail.com